 - Concave shape keeps the reel light and strong

 Speaking of old-school designs, here we present another.
 The Orvis Battenkill reel has been a best-seller across the market since when its introduction.
-The classic appearance and modern use of technology combine with unbelievably low prices to give you anglers’ favorite reel of all times.
+The classic appearance and modern use of technology combine with unbelievably low prices to give you anglers’ favorite reel of all time.

-This reel features a click-and-pawl drag system, meaning you have to take the spool out every time you adjust the drag.
+This best fly reel for trout features a click-and-pawl drag system, meaning you have to take the spool out every time you adjust the drag.
 There is no drag adjustment knob.
 The drag is also not the most powerful but is certainly enough for trout.
 One great thing about the drag is that it is sealed.
 My reel has been performing smoothly for three years now, and I credit the sealed drag for keeping the dirt out.

 The external skeleton is machined aluminum which gives it unmatched durability.
 Plus, the ergonomics on this reel are pretty good too.
 The handle is comfortable, you can release the spool quickly, and the reel is no trouble to seat back in place.